SOUTH AFRICA 1997 | BULLETS WITH BUTTERFLY WINGS

 The Trans-Karoo and Voortrekkers of yesteryear

-Before the semester abroad was over, I felt that I need to see and learn more of the country and it's rich history, so I bought a ticket on the Trans-Karoo, South Africa’s cross-continent rail system linking Cape Town with Johannesburg.
+Before the semester abroad was over, I felt that I needed to see and learn more of the country and its rich history, so I bought a ticket on the Trans-Karoo, South Africa’s cross-continent rail system linking Cape Town with Johannesburg.

 I was intent on experiencing Xhosa and Zulu cultures, seeing Durban and the Indian Ocean Coast, and visiting the country’s legendary game reserves to see the wildlife I heard so much about for myself.